dhh1128/codecraft.co/good-code-is-balanced.md

 [...]
 We champion the ideal implementation, programming language, product schedule, or architecture–so much so that we lose momentum or balance. [...]

----

-6 Strategies to Simplify Software | Codecraft (2013-03-12 08:57:26)

-[...] and that it undergirds many deep architectural breakthroughs.
-In posts about pragmatism and balance, I’ve quoted Oliver Wendell Holmes about the simplicity on the other side of [...]

----

-Add some more extra redundancy again | Codecraft (2014-01-15 08:39:39)

-[…] has a cost.
-We need to use it judiciously; good code balances many considerations.
-Nonetheless, I think pondering the issues above is likely to improve the robustness and aptness of […]

----

-2 Surprising Truths About The Iron Triangle | Codecraft (2013-07-01 16:39:02)

-[…] value chain will align.
-You’ll create virtuous cycles that perpetuate the right kinds of tradeoffs for performance, scalability, and […]

----

-Features are not chunks of code | Codecraft (2013-07-25 11:19:54)

-[…] A final lesson of the feature metaphor is that it’s possible to have too much of a good thing.
-Two beautiful eyes might lure a mate; three, not so much.
-Balance and proportion matter. […]

----

-Lacunas Everywhere | Codecraft (2014-07-16 13:58:46)

-[…] what machine code gets put in a binary–even though the discipline of software development subsumes many other concerns.
-If you’re hoping to solve human problems, your coding tools are crippled by the narrow scope […]